MaddieHwray/JekyllSite/site/about.md

 ---
 title: About Me
-subtitle: This is a short page about me and my work
+subtitle: This is a short intro about me and my work
 img_path: images/about.jpg
 seo:
   title: About Me